A Chinese teen found his birth parents with a social media appeal. He killed himself after the reunion took a dark turn.

 On Douyin, the Chinese version of TikTok, Liu shared photos of the reunion dinner, his birth father beaming beside a police officer, as well as a screenshot of his birth mother asking for an address to send winter clothes.

 But within weeks, the story of a happy homecoming unraveled into tragedy.
 The parents, both now remarried with other people, fell out with Liu after he publicly claimed he had been sold, not given away.
 Liu asked for financial support.
-His birth mother blocked him on messaging app WeChat.
+His birth mother blocked him on the messaging app WeChat.
 As the fight played out on social media, commentators took sides and piled on, many blaming Liu for being selfish.

-Before dawn on Monday, Liu died of an overdose of anti-depressants after being rushed to a hospital in the seaside town of Sanya, according to Chinese media interviews with emergency department staff.
+Before dawn on Monday, Liu died of an overdose of anti-depressants after being rushed to a hospital in the seaside town of Sanya, according to Chinese media interviews with the emergency department staff.

 Like his hunt for his parents, his suicide was first flagged on social media.
 In a letter over 7,000 words long, posted at 1:02 a.m. on Monday, he responded to online attackers and relayed his experiences of childhood loss, bullying, molestation and depression.